 What about runners?
 If you’re training through our beastly summer, do you need to consume sports drinks?

 The answer is absolutely not.
 You do not need to drink sports drinks to be a healthy, well-hydrated runner.
 Sports drinks will not provide you Lebron James-like leaping ability.
-Despite the pitches, drinking a sport drink will not transform you into an All-World football player.
+Despite the pitches, drinking a sport drink will not transform you into an All-World football player having skills and abilities of these 2020 NFL Free Agents.
 Nor are you likely to break the marathon world record—even if you drink a bottle every mile.

 Unfortunately, the value of sports drinks can sometimes be lost in the hyperbole and over-the-top advertising that we’re bombarded by.